GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 Among relay addresses that still have an equivalent preference after the above orderings, a gateway MUST make a non-deterministic choice for relay preference ordering, in order to support load balancing by DNS configurations that provide many relay options.

-(Note that gateways not implementing a Happy Eyeballs algorithm are not required to use the Destination Address Selection ordering, but are still required to use non-deterministic ordering among equally preferred relays.)
+The gateway MAY introduce a bias in the non-deterministic choice according to network topology or timing information obtained out of band or from a historical record.
+The collection of this information is out of scope for this document, but a gateway in possession of such information MAY use it to prefer topologically closer relays.

 Note also that certain relay addresses may be excluded from consideration by the hold-down timers described in {{trafficabsent}} or {{loaded}}.
 These